Pirmayr/Run2/Commands.md

 #### tochar

-converts the first character of a string to type "char"
+converts the type of the first character of a string to "char"

 * text: string